danielloeh/linkhub/README.md

 # Linkhub
-Linkhub is a tool for documenting and storing relevant links for a project in a central place.
-It will display all the links and their description configured in `links.json` and has the optional functionality of persisting the file into a remote git repository with little setup.
+Linkhub is a tool for documenting and storing relevant links for a project in a central place (postgres)

 Currently its behind auth0 OIDC.
 Note: I'm currently migrating to postgres because of reasons